chase-lambert/uptime/README.md

 This is a very simple little uptime monitor cli I use to monitor my main website.
-It sends a simple console message warning if anything other than status code `200` is recieved.
+It sends a small console message warning if anything other than status code `200` is recieved.

 The code uses [ureq](https://github.com/algesten/ureq) which is a non async